AltahhanAi/Data_Science/docs/content/unit4/04_03a_multi_layer_multi_output.md

 **<p style="text-align: center;">Figure 4.26.** *Logistic function: (left) logistic function in 2d space with one attribute x. where we can see that the logistic has an inflection point at x=0 where its curvature changes from concave-upward to concave-downward, at this point the logistic value is y=0.5. (right): logistic surface in 3d space with two attributes $x_{1}$ and $x_{2}$, where w=[0.6,0.6].
 The surface has an inflection surface at x=0.*</p>

 This activation function is used to be the most common activation function for hidden layers in neural networks for treating non-linear models.
-It is still an important one that create synergy with a different loss function called cross entropy for classification as we shall see later in the next unit.
+It is still an important one that creates synergy with a different loss function called cross entropy for classification as we shall see later in the next unit.
 We will use it when we move from one-layer model (including multi-output one) to multi-layer models we need to adjust our cost function.

 In the following two sections, we show how to create a multi-layer neural network with one output.
 This will be a useful step towards generalising into multi-output architecture in the next unit.